-$$\beta_t^G = \frac{dG_t/dA_t}{G_t/A_t} \beta_t^A,$$
+$$\beta_t^G = \frac{dG_t/dA_t}{G_t/A_t} \beta_t^A, \tag{5}$$

-The idea that the beta of growth opportunities exceeds the beta of assets-in-place has been discussed in the literature.
-Our simple model is most closely related to Carlson, Fisher, and Giammarino (2004) who also argue that growth opportunities have implicit leverage and therefore higher beta than assets-in-place.
-Berk, Green, and Naik (2004), in the context of the valuation of new ventures, argue that the decision to continue with a project often depends on the outcome of systematic uncertainty.
+Other theories linking firm betas to its growth opportunities can be found in the literature.
+Berk, Green, and Naik (2004) demonstrate, in the context of the valuation of new ventures, that the decision to continue with a project often depends on the outcome of systematic uncertainty.
 This compound option on systematic uncertainty imparts implicit leverage on the growth opportunity which gives it higher systematic risk than the underlying assets-in-place.
+A distinct theoretical mechanism is posited in Berk, Green, and Naik (1999).
+They argue that, holding expected cash flows constant, firms will tend to accept projects with low risk and reject projects with high risk; consequently, assets-in-place tend to be less risky than the firm's growth opportunities.

-An alternative reason for differences in the beta of growth opportunities and the beta of assets-in-place is given in Campbell and Mei (1993), Cornell (1999), and Dechow, Sloan, and Soliman (2004).
+An alternative reason for differences in the beta of growth opportunities and the beta of assets-in-place is discussed in Campbell and Mei (1993), Cornell (1999), and Dechow, Sloan, and Soliman (2004).
 Campbell and Mei (1999) demonstrate empirically that betas are largely attributable to common variation in expected returns.
-Following Campbell and Mei, Dechow, Sloan, and Soliman (2004) argue that the common variation in expected returns helps to explain the positive relation between a firm's equity beta and its estimated duration.
-Similarly, Cornell (1999) argues that the beta of pharmaceutical companies such as Amgen are too large to be explained by the systematic risk of their cash flows.
-In our empirical framework described below, we are agnostic about the source of the difference between the beta of growth opportunies and the beta of assets-in-place.
+Since the cash flows from growth opportunities tend to come further in the future than the cash flows from assets in place, Dechow, Sloan, and Soliman (2004) argue that the impact of common variation in expected returns is greater for firms with more growth opportunities.
+Thus an increase in the interest rate, for example, may not only cause a drop in the value of the market portfolio but may also cause the value of growth opportunities to drop more than the value of assets in place, implying a higher covariation between market returns and longer-duration assets (i.e., a higher beta).
+Using similar reasoning, Cornell (1999) argues that the beta of pharmaceutical companies such as Amgen are too large to be explained by the systematic risk of their cash flows.

+In the empirical framework described below, we are agnostic about the source of the difference between the beta of growth opportunities and the beta of assets-in-place.
 The implications of the knowledge that $\beta^G > \beta^A$ for capital budgeting at a company such as Amgen is that the systematic risk of an R&D project is greater when it is earlier in its life cycle.
 Our goal is to provide quantitative support for this hypothesis and practical guidance for the choice of discount rate.

-2.1 Empirical Strategy
+2The Black-Scholes model applies to European options but firms can also choose when to undertake a project.
+These timing options are an important part of real options; however, the theoretical analysis in CFG shows that the relation between growth options and risk is robust to endogenizing the timing decision.

+II.
+Estimating the Impact of Growth Options on Beta